 NEW ENGLAND SOLAR FARM

-UPC Renewables Australia is proposing to build a 720 megawatt solar farm across two separate solar fields near Uralla in the New England region of NSW.
+UPC Renewables Australia is constructing stage one of a 720 megawatt (MW) solar farm across two separate solar fields near Uralla in the New England region of NSW.
 Rows of solar photovoltaic (PV) panels will be installed on a single axis tracking system that follows the path of the sun, while also allowing adequate space for sheep to continue grazing on the land in-between and underneath the panels.

-Depending on the final installed capacity, the solar farm would produce around 1,800,000 megawatt hours of electricity each year – enough to power more than 250,000 typical NSW homes.
+Once fully constructed, the solar farm will produce around 1,800,000 megawatt hours of electricity each year – enough to power more than 250,000 typical NSW homes.
 It will help reduce greenhouse gas emissions by up to 1.5million tonnes of C02 each year - equivalent to the taking 330,000 cars off the road.

 To read more detailed information about the New England Solar Farm click here.